TGDivy/TGDivy/README.md

 ## 💬🌞

-> Respect was invented to cover the empty place where love should be. ~ Leo Tolstoy
+> Without struggle, no progress and no result.
+Every breaking of habit produces a change in the machine. ~ G.I.
+Gurdjieff

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )